 When you open the box the first thing you see is this 120mm fan.
-I've already reviewed this fan a couple of weeks ago so if you want to learn more about it I suggest you read my Noctua NF-SF12 fan review
+I've already reviewed this fan a couple of weeks ago so if you want to learn more about it I suggest you read my Noctua NF-SF12 fan review :-).

 Before we move on to the cooler I'm first going to present all the hardware and tools which can be found inside the box:

 On the photo above you can see the manual, a bag with all kinds of tools and one of the mounting tools.
 The manual is very detailed and contains all the installation steps to install the cooler.
-The bag which you can see on the photo includes the following items: 2 anti-vibration strips, a tube of thermal paste, 2 pressure springs, some screws, 2 pair of fastening brackets, the Ultra-Low-Noise adapter and 4 steel clips to mount the fan.
+The bag which you can see in the photo includes the following items: 2 anti-vibration strips, a tube of thermal paste, 2 pressure springs, some screws, 2 pair of fastening brackets, the Ultra-Low-Noise adapter, and 4 steel clips to mount the fan.
 Although only one fan is included, Noctua included an extra pair of fan clips so you can add an additional 120mm fan to the heatsink.
 This allows you to create a "push-pull" fan configuration.